open-switch/opx-snmp/README.md

-This document describes SNMP agent implementation for OPX.
+This file describes the SNMP agent implementation for OpenSwitch OPX.
 The engine used is PySNMP, which is a lightweight Python-based extensible agent with rich functionality.
-The agent implementation is also in Python.
+The agent implementation is also available in Python.
 Version 2 is currently supported, and will continue to be the default version of the agent.
 Version 3 support will be available in the next release.
-The infrastructure supports implementation of any number of standard and proprietary mibs, and users can extend it to support traps, snmpsets etc.
+The infrastructure supports implementation of any number of standard and proprietary MIBs, and users can extend it to support traps, snmpsets, and so on.